ministryofjustice/manchester_traffic_offences_pleas/README.md

     docker-compose up

+This will install dependencies from requirements.txt initial migrations will need to be run manually -  see below.

 Navigate to:

     {ip of docker machine}:8000

-To get an interactive prompt (needed to run migrations), run:
+To get an interactive prompt (needed to run migrations, etc.), run:

     docker-compose run django /bin/bash

 The front end build uses gulp, to watch changes and rebuild on change run: